 Respect their way of doing things and make it easy for them by following their processes and timelines.
-Give them what they need, when they need it, for example insurance certificates, business information or purchase order numbers.
+Give them what they need, when they need it.
+Stay on top of supplying things like insurance certificates, business information and purchase order numbers.

-I’m sure you bend over backwards to look after a great customer so will your suppliers if you are a great customer to them.
+In the same way that you go the extra mile to look after a great customer, so will your suppliers if you are a great customer to them.
 Putting some deposits in the goodwill bank can be very helpful if you need a favour from your suppliers at a later stage.

-Keep in touch with your supplier and try and schedule a time to get together over a coffee or a beer to reflect on what’s working well and what’s not.
+Keep in touch with your suppliers and try and schedule a time to get together over a coffee or a beer.
+Reflect on what’s working well and talk through areas for improvement.

 Having the opportunity for both parties to provide feedback on what’s been helpful or difficult can be the spark to develop innovative ways to strengthen the relationship even further.

-Don’t ring up and yell at your supplier if stuff isn’t going right, but at the same time it’s important to be direct so things don’t fester and become the proverbial storm in a teacup.
+Don’t ring up and yell at your supplier if stuff isn’t going right.
+Instead, be calm and direct so things don’t fester and become the proverbial storm in a teacup.